qldthe8675/Color-extraction/README.md

 This repository provides the artificial neural network (ANN)-based color tracking algorithm used to identify red-color regions in real-world scenes.
 The extracted color regions serve as overlay cues in a dual-color holographic optical element (CM-HOE)-based augmented-reality (AR) waveguide display, designed to assist users with color vision deficiency (CVD) in discriminating red-green color pairs.

 The algorithm operates on the HSV color space and was implemented in Python with a feed-forward ANN.
-It is also accompanied by a fast gradient sign method (FGSM) robustness evaluation and a CVD perception simulation pipeline based on standard linear-transform models.

 ## Repository Contents